 Our approach to multi-asset & multi-strategy

 Investors require solutions that address their need for capital appreciation, income, diversification and lower-risk outcomes.
-We take these requirements as our start point, and use the breadth of experience and market insight available to us across the business in order to deliver solutions that address our clients' needs.
+We take these requirements as our start point, and use the breadth of experience and market insight available to us across the business in order to deliver solutions that address these needs.

 Targeted outcomes with managed volatility